vannguyengd/gooddata-ui/docs/15_props__drillable_item.md

 returns `true`, the measure or attribute is drillable.
 If the function returns `false`, the measure or attribute is not drillable.

 You can program any logic to determine whether a particular measure or attribute should be drillable.
 However, this is not required often.
+See [Create Header Predicates](ht_create_predicates.md) for details.

 ### Predicate factory helpers